grahamhagenah/portfolio/src/about.md

   Class of 2018 / Amherst, MA

   ## Beyond Work
-  You'll likely find me climbing at the rock gym, practicing yoga, reading scince fiction, or watching movies with friends.
+  You'll likely find me climbing at the rock gym, practicing yoga, reading science fiction, or watching movies with friends.
 If you have any questions or want to get in touch, <a href="mailto:gwhagenah@gmail.com"> email me.</a>